kyle-n/HighlightedTextEditor/README.md

 A simple, powerful SwiftUI text editor for iOS and macOS with live syntax highlighting.

-Don't leave your users typing unstyled text in your app - highlight what's important as they type.
+Highlight what's important as your users type.

 ## Installation